Catherine Rhatigan comes from Co. Sligo, Ireland and plays Celtic harp and piano.

 He played with Irish singer /songriter Shirley Grimes, and toured as support to Van Morrison with the band in 2008, and moved back to Ireland in 2011. www.joemchugh.net

-Ray Coen, from Sligo played a few gigs with us way back in 2003 and again in 2018 / 2019.
-A formidable guitar and fiddle player, he is also writing great songs these days and has released an album.
+Ray Coen, from Sligo played on the very first Tale of the Gael CD in 1999.
+He began touring with the band in 2003 and and completed a 10 day tour of Japan performing as a harp / fiddle / duet with Catherine in 2019, finishing with a performance at the the Tokyo Harp Festival.
+A formidable guitar and fiddle player, he also writing great songs and composes these days.
 See Ray Coen My Space.
 He has recorded several albums wit the internationally acclaimed ‘No Crows’ and regularly tours in Spain with The Craic Addicts